Analyzing Linear DSGE models: the Method of Undetermined Markov States: Analytical tools for Linear DSGE models

 Finally, the MUMS allows one to produce an exact, two-dimensional representation of specific equations of the model.
-Importantly, this representation takes rational expectations into account.
-This allows one to generalize a tool that has been used extensively for forward-looking models (see \cite{Eggertsson2010}), but now allowing for endogenous persistence.
+Importantly, this representation takes endogenous rational expectations into account.
+This allows one to generalize a tool that has been used extensively for forward-looking models \textemdash see \cite{Eggertsson2010}, but now allowing for endogenous persistence.
 This will be especially useful for models (such as the one developed in the next section) where most of the action occurs in the medium run.
-For the sake of space, this is developed in online Appendix G.
+For the sake of space, this is developed in online Appendix A. To illustrate the usefulness of the framework developed in the current paper, I now study a New Keynesian model in which the Central Bank behaves optimally with commitment.